S-Ochoki/airflow-gke-postgre/README.md

-# Google Kubernetes Engine (GKE), Airflow and Terraform template
+# Google Kubernetes Engine (GKE), Airflow and Terraform

+The objective of the project was to use the GCP technologies and data engineering techniques to build an end-to-end solution for movie analytics data warehouse.

+Below are instructions on how I set up the infrastructure to run my pipeline code and store data:

 ## Prerequisites